An approximation principle for congruence subgroups: The pro- approximation theorem

 and

 \item For any algebraic subgroup $X$ of $G$ defined over $\Q_p$ we have

 \end{enumerate} \end{proposition}

-\begin{remark} In general a closed subgroup of $\K_p (\altp)$ is not necessarily uniform.
-Nevertheless, by a result of Ilani \cite{MR1345293}, for $p \ge \dim G$ the application of $\exp$ and $\log$ to subsets gives rise to bijections
+\begin{remark} In general, a closed subgroup of $\K_p (\altp)$ is not necessarily uniform.
+Nevertheless, by a result of Ilani \cite{MR1345293} (combined with \cite[Corollary 7.14]{MR1720368}) for $p \ge \dim G$ the application of $\exp$ and $\log$ to subsets gives rise to bijections

-Under the restriction $p \ge \max (N_0 + 2, \dim G)$, this bijection can be generalized to all closed pro-$p$ subgroups of $\K_p$ (see Theorem \ref{TheoremIlaniKlopsch} below, which is quoted from \cite{MR2126210,MR2554763}).
-In \S \ref{sectionliealgebra} we will give a further generalization that is valid for all $p$ large with respect to $G$.
+If moreover $p>N_0+1$, then this bijection can be extended to all closed pro-$p$ subgroups of $\K_p$ (\cite{MR2126210, MR2554763}).
+See \S \ref{sectionliealgebra}, where we also give a further generalization that is valid for all $p$ large enough with respect to $G$.